gringer/presentation-notes/docs/firework-plot.md

 ## Initial Concept Image

-Most of the concepts required to make one of these plots from an arbitrary assembly is already available in my own length histogram R script and in Bandage:
+Most of the concepts required to make one of these plots from an arbitrary assembly are already available in my own length histogram R script and in Bandage:

     /bioinf/scripts/length_plot.r -h lengths_ONTCFED.txt.gz